F1orin/supersub_monitor/README.md

 ## Features

 * Written in Python
+* Tested with pytest
 * Scrapes the UrbanSoccer web portal using Selenium and ChromeDriver
 * Integration with Telegram powered by python-telegram-bot
+* Continuous Deployment implemented with GitHub Actions
 * Deployed on Google Cloud Platform, on a free tier Compute Engine VM
 * Wrapped in systemd service